 Fun things to do in Bath with kids

-With its ancient spa history, handsome Georgian architecture and eclectic modern culture, the World Heritage City of Bath is a fascinating city to explore with children.
-And it’s just down the road from Bristol – get there by train in 13 minutes, cycle a traffic-free route or take a short drive.
-This is brilliant for locals looking for ways to entertain the kids on their doorstep and for visitors to the West Country, combining two epic cities and tourist destinations in one trip is surely a rare and excellent opportunity!
+With its ancient spa history, handsome Georgian architecture and eclectic modern culture, the UNESCO World Heritage City of Bath is a fascinating city to explore with children.
+Just a short distance from Bristol – reachable by train in 13 minutes, via the traffic-free Bristol to Bath cycle path, or a quick drive.
+This is brilliant for locals looking for ways to entertain the kids nearby.
+For visitors to the West Country, combining two epic cities and tourist destinations in one trip is surely a rare and excellent opportunity!

 From Roman ruins and natural hot springs, to landscaped gardens, Regency tea rooms, museums and vibrant festivals, here’s my guide to the best things to do in Bath with kids.

-This post contains affiliate links, should you click to purchase, it is at no additional cost to you, although I receive a small commission which goes towards the upkeep of this blog.
+This post on what to do in Bath with kids contains affiliate links, should you click to purchase, it is at no additional cost to you, although I receive a small commission which goes towards the upkeep of this blog.

 The Roman Baths